cryptopunksnotdead/punks.starter/README.md

 [**Collection №4 - 111 Cool Blue Aliens (Incl.
 Females & Super-Rare Apes)**](#collection-4---111-cool-blue-aliens-incl-females--super-rare-apes)  <br> ![](i/no4/punks.png)

+# Pixel Art Collection Quick Starter - Generate Algorithmically Your Own Curated (or Randomized) Collection

+Let's start and generate algorithmically a pixel art collection in three steps:

+Step 1 - Generate A List of Your Pixel Art Collection in a Tabular Text Format (Spreadsheet)

+Step 2 - Generate All Pixel Art Images in Original Format and In 20x

+Step 3 - Bonus: Generate an All-In-One Composite Image

 ## Collection №1 -  Twenty-Five Dodge Pixel Art Punks